bertrand-lab/lab_openms_scripts/README.md

 I've relied on this [great collection](https://github.com/pwilmart/fasta_utilities) of fasta processing scripts from P. Wilmarth.
 Specifically, I use the script `remove_duplicates.py` for removing duplicate sequences from my database prior to database searching.
 P. Wilmarth also has excellent documentation about proteomic data analysis in general, check out his github/twitter!

+For using this on Doris, I have the script `remove_duplicates.py` saved at this location: `/var/www/sfolder/general/`.
+There is a bash script that loops through using this python script for a set of fasta files if you need that (see `remove-duplicate-sequences.sh`).

 ### Database Searching with MSGF+

 There are tonnes of database search engines.
 We have [MSGF+](https://www.nature.com/articles/ncomms6277) installed on Doris, which tends to work quite well and benchmarks well compared with other databases.
 This script (`database-searching-openms.sh`) conducts the database searching on a list of files.
 I'd recommend you write another separate script that uses this one as an input, like the following example: `database-searching-frag.sh`.
 Then you can run: